Sanglorian/orcus/Orcus Advanced Options - current.md

 **Duration:** Instantaneous

 You perform this incantation over two participants: the master and the companion.
-You may include yourself in the ritual as the master, if desired.
+You may include yourself in the incancation as the master, if desired.

 The companion obeys the following rules: